-As a Program Associate for WestEd’s Resilient and Healthy Schools and Communities team, Lauren Trout works with schools, communities, and larger education and justice systems to provide training, coaching, and technical support.
-Trout’s work centers equity and focuses on climate and culture, conflict resolution, harm prevention, and resiliency.
+Lauren Trout is a Senior Program Associate for the Resilient and Healthy Schools and Communities team and leads WestEd’s restorative practices body of work.
+Trout works with schools, communities, and larger education and justice systems to provide training, coaching, and technical support.
+Trout’s work centers on equity and focuses on climate and culture, harm prevention, sustainable implementation, and community-driven change.

-A restorative justice practitioner by profession, Trout uses restorative theory to shift trauma-informed practice, social-emotional wellbeing, and relationship-centered learning from being siloed programs into being paradigms, collective values, and guiding principles that inform and are embedded in structures and organizational culture.
-Trout specializes in using a restorative justice paradigm to transform systems of power, helping create climates that are inclusive, safe, and culturally responsive.
+As a restorative justice practitioner, Trout’s work aims to shift trauma-informed practice, social-emotional well-being, and relationship-centered learning from being siloed programs into being paradigms, collective values, and guiding principles that inform and are embedded in structures and organizational culture.
+Trout specializes in using a restorative justice paradigm and constructivist and critical pedagogies to transform systems of power, helping create inclusive, safe, and culturally responsive climates.

-Prior to joining WestEd, Trout ran restorative justice programs for the Jefferson Parish District Attorney’s Office and Jefferson Parish Public School System in Louisiana.
-There, Trout facilitated victim-offender dialogues as an alternative to court and oversaw the implementation of restorative practices for the school district.
+Prior to joining WestEd, Trout ran restorative justice programs for the Jefferson Parish District Attorney’s Office and Public School System in Louisiana.
+There, Trout led restorative work in the Parish, facilitated victim-offender dialogues as an alternative to court, and oversaw the implementation of restorative practices for the school district.
 As a trainer, facilitator, speaker, and consultant with over a decade of direct work with youth, communities, and systems, Trout has experience spanning local and national levels of education and criminal justice systems.

 Trout received a BA in political science and international studies from Saint Louis University, and is a native southerner currently residing in New Orleans, Louisiana.